Names of Jesus Advent Calendar

 I created something beautiful and interactive to have in my home.

-3 ways this Advent calendar will help you and your family:
+3 ways this Christian advent calendar will help you and your family:

 - Be encouraged daily by Jesus and his love for you